Zun-Wang/QuinNet/README.md

 ## 📌  Introduction

 QuinNet is an equivariant GNN architecture which incorporates 3-body, 4-body, and 5-body interactions, for constructing force fields for molecular dynamics simulations.
+Details could be found in [NeurIPS 2023](https://neurips.cc/virtual/2023/poster/71146).

 <br>